-ELWA has the statutory responsibility for the disposal of around 469,000 tonnes of household, commercial, industrial and Refuse and Recycling Centre Waste collected by the London Boroughs of Barking & Dagenham, Havering, Newham and Redbridge.
+ELWA has the statutory responsibility for the disposal of household and commercial waste collected by the London Boroughs of Barking & Dagenham, Havering, Newham and Redbridge, and for the provision of Reuse and Recycling Centres in its area.

-Waste disposal is carried out under a 25-year Integrated Waste Management Contract (IWMC) with Renewi plc (previously Shanks Waste Management Limited), supported by funding via the government's Private Finance Initiative.
+Waste disposal is carried out under a 25-year Integrated Waste Management Services Contract with Renewi plc (previously Shanks Waste Management Ltd.), supported by funding via the government's Private Finance Initiative.